Nasdanika/html/repository/src/site/markdown/emf.md

 The default representation may possibly be used by a a bank clerk, but for a customer it would be hard to understand.
 Also the default representation reveals internal bank information which shall not be visible by the bank customers.

-UI customization is achieved via custom adapters.
+UI customization is achieved via model annotations and custom adapters.
 Such adapters are typically created by sub-classing existing classes.
 This section describes an example of such customization:
   * [Sources](https://github.com/Nasdanika/html/tree/master/tests/src/org/nasdanika/html/tests/adapters/customer)
   * [API documentation](apidocs/org.nasdanika.html.tests/apidocs/index.html?org/nasdanika/html/tests/adapters/customer/package-summary.html)
   * [Results](test-dumps/emf/customer/john-doe/index.html).

+### Model annotations

+Element icon, color and outline flag may be customized by adding an annotation to the corresponding EMF model element with source ``org.nasdanika.html`` and the following detail keys:

+* ``icon`` - the value will be returned from getIcon() method.
+Value example: ``fas fa-university``.
+* ``color`` - [bootstrap color](apidocs/org.nasdanika.html.bootstrap/apidocs/index.html?org/nasdanika/html/bootstrap/Color.html) name, e.g. ``INFO``.
+* ``outline`` - ``true`` for outline, any other value or no other value otherwise.

 ### BankViewAction